-- □ Enable the IPv6 protocol if the protocol is disabled. - □ Enter the IPv6 parameters. - IPv6 address Valid IPv6 address.
-The IPv6 address is displayed in a compressed format. - Prefix length

-Unlike an IPv4 address, an IPv6 address does not use a subnet mask to identify the subnet part of the address.
+- \Box Enable the IPv6 protocol if the protocol is disabled. - □ Enter the IPv6 parameters. - IPv6 address Valid IPv6 address.
+The IPv6 address is displayed in a compressed format. - Prefix length Unlike an IPv4 address, an IPv6 address does not use a subnet mask to identify the subnet part of the address.
 This role is performed in IPv6 by the prefix length (see on page 47 "Prefix length").

-EUI option function You can use the EUI option function to automatically specify the Interface ID of the IPv6 address.
-The device uses the MAC address of its interface with the values ff and fe added between byte 3 and byte 4 to generate a 64 bit Interface ID.
-You can only select this option for IPv6 addresses that have a prefix length equal to 64.
-IPv6 Gateway address The IPv6 Gateway address is the address of a router through which the device accesses other devices outside its own network.
-You can specify any IPv6 address except loopback and Multicast addresses.
-In the default setting, the IPv6 Gateway address is ::. enal ble To change to the Privileged EXEC mode. neti work ipv6 operation To enable the IPv6 protocol if the protocol is disabled.
-In the default setting, the IPv6 protocol is enabled. net work ipv6 address add 2001::1 64 eui-64 To assign the IPv6 address 2001::1 and the prefix length 64.
+- address.
+The device uses the MAC add between byte 3 and byte 4 to generate You can only select this option for IPv6 IPv6 Gateway address addresses that have a prefix length equal to 64. ess of a router through which the device accesses ept loopback and Multicast addresses. enable To change to the Privileged EXEC mode. network ipv6 operation To enable the IPv6 protocol if the protocol is disabled.
+In the default setting, the IPv6 protocol is enabled. network ipv6 address add 2001::1 64 eui-64 To assign the IPv6 address 2001::1 and the prefix length 64.
 The eui-64 parameter is optional.
-You have the option of also assigning a Gateway address. cop y config running-config nvm To save the current settings in the non-volatile memory (nvm) in the "Selected" configuration profile.
+You have the option of also assigning a Gateway address. copy config running-config nvm To save the current settings in the non-volatile memory (nvm) in the "Selected" configuration profile.

 After entering the IPv6 parameters, you easily set up the device using the Graphical User Interface.
-To use an IPv6 address in a URL, use the following URL syntax: https://cipv6_address].
+To use an IPv6 address in a URL, use the following URL syntax: $https://[<ipv6_address>]$.